The Symbolism Of Squirrels

 Native American Culture

-In some tribes, the Squirrel was regarded as a god and considered invincible because he could not be killed unless his two forelegs were severed first – an unlikely event given how fiercely they fight when cornered or attacked.
+In some tribes, the Squirrel was regarded as a god and considered invincible because he could not be killed unless his two forelegs were severed first.
 The bushy tail of this animal has often been seen as symbolic of prosperity and fertility: many Native American cultures tied their rituals with corn agriculture around these animals’ activities so that crops would prosper.

 Christian Culture